rk85097/AeroScope/README.md

 ### Map API Key

-AeroScope uses [Geoapify Static Maps](https://www.geoapify.com/static-maps-api/) for the radar map background and airport markers.
+AeroScope uses [Geoapify](https://myprojects.geoapify.com/register) for the radar map background and airport markers.

 To enable it: